-- work positively with all members of the school community to promote inclusion; - induct new staff in the school's commitment to inclusion; - monitor and assess inclusive provision by helping the school to establish indicators to judge its effectiveness in relation to inclusion; - > monitor the inclusion policy and report annually to the governing body on its effectiveness; - report annually on the efficient and effective use of resources for pupils at school action, school action plus and those with statements; - work with key staff to identify barriers to learning and provide staff with appropriate strategies; - > share inclusive expertise with, and support the professional development of classroom teachers and teaching assistants; - purchase appropriate resources; - work with key staff such as the Assessment lead, subject leaders etc. to monitor pupil progress; - analyse with key staff the recording of incidents which may relate to bullying or discrimination of pupils on the grounds of SEND; - liaise with parents; - co-ordinate cross-phase / cross-school transition; - co-ordinate external specialist provision.
+- work positively with all members of the school community to promote inclusion; - > induct new staff in the school's commitment to inclusion; - demonstrate sensitivity to the Protected Characteristics under UK law - > ensure that Equity, Diversity & Justice are upheld and promoted in every area of school life - monitor and assess inclusive provision by helping the school to establish indicators to judge its effectiveness in relation to inclusion; - > monitor the inclusion policy and report annually to the governing body on its effectiveness; - report annually on the efficient and effective use of resources for children at school action, school action plus and those with statements; - work with key staff to identify barriers to learning and provide staff with appropriate strategies; - > share inclusive expertise with, and support the professional development of classroom teachers and teaching assistants; - purchase appropriate resources; - > work with key staff such as the Assessment lead, subject leaders etc. to monitor pupil progress; - analyse with key staff the recording of incidents which may relate to bullying or discrimination of children on the grounds of SEND; - liaise with parents; - co-ordinate cross-phase / cross-school transition; - co-ordinate external specialist provision.